 4. Dust Your Lamps And Light Fixtures

 On drastically colder days or during the winter months, the temperatures within apartments can drop to less than comfortable levels.
 To beat the cold, many people turn to the aid of portable and baseboard heaters to help get the temperature back up.
-The problem with the heaters is that they use up a considerable amount of energy.
-Especially when left on in an attempt the keep the heat, this warmth can be expensive.
+The problem with the heaters is that they use up a considerable amount of energy and are not energy-efficient.
+Especially when left on in an attempt to keep the heat, this warmth can be expensive.
 One way to cut that cost can be to use the heat supplied by warm clothing.
 By bundling up just a bit more than usual around the house, you can continue to leave the heat on at a lower setting, keeping yourself warm and the cost to do so low.

 6. Get new Curtains And Shades for your apartment

 Curtains and window shades are often thought of as tools for keeping out the heat, but in the winter, they can be just as effective in helping you keep your home warm.
 This is done naturally, as the sunlight that pours into our homes through the windows causes the interior to heat up.
-Curtains and shades can help minimize that heat as lighter colored varieties can reflect sunlight and promote cooler temperatures.
-For certain darker colored curtains, heat is absorbed.
+Curtains and shades can help minimize that heat as lighter-colored varieties can reflect sunlight and promote cooler temperatures.
+For certain darker-colored curtains, heat is absorbed.
 There are even special kinds of shades that are meant to absorb more than usual and heat up your home.
-This helps to keep the temperature up so that you don’t have to use as much electric energy heating your apartment.
+This helps to keep the temperature up so that you don’t have to use as much electric energy to heat your apartment.